There has been a consistent rise in the demand for legal services across the globe, similarly, the role of paralegals is also growing in demand.

 Communicating with clients

-A Paralegal has to deal with multiple clients on a regular basis.
-Hence, paralegals need to effectively communicate with the clients and explain all relevant facts about their cases or different procedures.
 They also need to regularly communicate with lawyers and help them with both court procedures & research.
 As a paralegal, both your written and verbal communication skills need to be up to the mark.

 Interviewing Clients

-A Paralegal is also responsible for interviewing clients and witnesses that are involved in any case.
-For instance, prior to a case, they might need to meet some of their clients one by one, understand the facts of a case, and also have interviews with witnesses while preparing for the case.
+For instance, before a case, they might need to meet some of their clients one by one, understand the facts of a case, and also have interviews with witnesses while preparing for the case.

 Legal Research

 This is one of the most crucial roles of a Paralegal, wherein they have to navigate through different databases to accumulate facts and pieces of evidence for the case.
-They are also often expected to research judgments in order to write a good article or a report.
+They are also often expected to research judgments to write a good article or a report.

 Fact-checking